KeyboardKit/website/pages/pricing.md

 redirect_from: /pro

-description: Upgrade to KeyboardKit Pro to unlock additional locales and features that take your keyboard to the next level.
+description: Upgrade to KeyboardKit Pro to unlock features that take your keyboard to the next level.

 docs: https://keyboardkit.github.io/KeyboardKitPro/documentation/keyboardkitpro/
 ---